Superconductivity and Low Energy Excitations in an Attractive Hubbard Model: Restriction of Fermion Fock Space

-\Section{Restriction of Fermion Fock Space} In Lieb's theorems \cite{Lieb}, the statement about the attractive Hubbard model is restricted to an even number of fermions.
+In Lieb's theorems \cite{Lieb}, the statement about the attractive Hubbard model is restricted to an even number of fermions.
 In order to use the result, we want to restrict the fermion Fock space to the corresponding sector.

 To begin with, we write $N_\sigma$ for the number of fermions with spin $\sigma\in\{\uparrow,\downarrow\}$.
 By using the even-oddness of $N_\sigma$, we decompose the trace, ${\rm Tr}\;(\cdots)$, into four parts as follows: